The Sinking and Wreck of the Wilhelm Gustloff January 30th, 1945

 2016.
 He wrote back to me: “I visited her yesterday, but she did not recognize me.
 I also showed her

-that once belonged to her, (mine).“ In an effort to assist in finding out more,
+your photos, when Madonna she said 'Das bin ich‘, 'This is me' - meaning that they once belonged to her, (mine).“ In an effort to assist in finding out more,

 Christian ran a front page article in the newspaper on January 30th, 2016 in

 the hopes that someone out there may know more about the Madonna (possibly who carved it) and be able to

 A special thanks to Werner Hinke for translating the back of this for me.